-Joining a volunteer work can help you make friends, learn new skills, increase self-confidence, provides a natural sense of accomplishment and even feel happier and healthier.
-Benefits of volunteering can enormous, you actually offer vital help to people in need and to the community.
+Joining volunteer work can help you make friends, learn new skills, increase self-confidence, provides a natural sense of accomplishment, and even feel happier and healthier.
+The benefits of volunteering can enormous, you actually offer vital help to people in need and to the community.

 Giving to others can help you protect your mental and physical health.
 It also reduces your stress, depression, and provides a sense of purpose.

 I highly recommend you to join volunteer works because it does not involve long-term commitment, or use a huge amount of your time.
 You just need to spend your free time helping those in need.
 It is a fun and fulfilling activity, and at the same time, it improves your health and happiness.

 You can use point no.4 above to make new friends.
 Joining any activity in your community is a great way to meet new people.
 Getting involved with new people can increase your social and relationship skills.
 Who knows, maybe you can meet your potential partner too.

 Read Next: Dating Tips For Shy Women – Introvert Alert

 It might be hard at first, but you need to keep trying to build up momentum.
 As an example, try to focus on chatting with a few people, no matter who they are, then get positive energy from there.
 The more people you get within your circle, the more you’ll able to branch out.

 If you want to try to start a conversation with new people, these tips might help:

 - Relax the muscle in your face